SuperBrawl VI

 SuperBrawl VI was the sixth SuperBrawl professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
-The event took place on February 11, 1996, from the Bayfront Center in St. Petersburg, Florida.
+The event took place on February 11, 1996, from the Bayfront Center in St. Petersburg, Florida in the United States.

 The main event was a steel cage match between Hulk Hogan and The Giant.
 Hogan defeated Giant to win the match.
-This event marked Brian Pillman's final match in WCW; in his "I Respect You" Strap Match against The Taskmaster, Pillman shouted "I respect you, bookerman!", breaking kayfabe, before leaving the ring.
+This event marked Brian Pillman's final match in WCW.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
-On the February 4 episode of Main Event, it was announced that One Man Gang would defend the United States Heavyweight Championship against Konnan at SuperBrawl VI.
-Later that night, Konnan defeated OMG to win the title.
-The following night, on Monday Nitro, it was announced that the title match would remain at the SuperBrawl card with Konnan defending the title against OMG in a rematch.
+On the February 4 episode of WCW Main Event, it was announced that One Man Gang would defend the United States Heavyweight Championship against Konnan at SuperBrawl VI.
+Later that night, Konnan defeated One Man Gang to win the title.
+The following night, on WCW Monday Nitro, it was announced that the title match would remain at the SuperBrawl card with Konnan defending the title against One Man Gang in a rematch.